nicolamarchiotto/blog/content/blog/docker_based_server/index.md

 root@062f46837057:/#
 ```

-A container based on an Ubuntu image may not sound so revolutionary.
+A container based on an Ubuntu may not sound so revolutionary.
 But on top of this image you could add other software components, from a simple python application to whole frontend/backend solutions.
-From this, you then could make your own personalized Docker image, with all the necessary dependencies already declared inside it.
-You have now acquired a tool which allows you to easily distribute your application, with the only requirement that the system must host a Docker engine.
+From this you could then create your own personalized Docker image and distribute it, with the only requirement that the system must host the Docker engine.

 Following this line of thought, lots of open-source Docker Images were developed.
 You can have a look at some of them at [Docker Hub](https://hub.docker.com/) if you are curious.

+The most mind-blowing project I found is [dockur/windows](https://github.com/dockur/windows), which allows you to host Windows (from XP to W11) inside a container in legal way and automazing the installation process.
+It saved me when I needed to configure old IT hardware with a software tool compatible only with Windows XP.

 Enough for the introduction, let's get to something more concrete.

 ## System